CUH Logo

 Royal Papworth Hospital and the Institute for Manufacturing - New Ventilating Sharing Device

-This film looks at the how IfM partnered with the Royal Papworth Hospital and Cambridge Design partnership to develop a ventilator sharing device to enable two patients to receive tailored respiratory support at the same time.
+This film looks at the development of a ventilator sharing device.
+This was part of a collaboration between IfM, the Royal Papworth Hospital and Cambridge Design Partnership.
+The device enables two patients to receive tailored respiratory support at the same time.

 Royal Papworth Hospital and the Institute for Manufacturing - New Ventilating Sharing Device